Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 ![Iridis 6: One of Southampton’s High Performance Computing clusters](fig/Iridis_6.jpeg){width="100%" .noinvert}

-High Performace Computing (HPC) refers to the use of powerful computers and programming techniques to solve computationally intensive tasks.
+High Performance Computing (HPC) refers to the use of powerful computers and programming techniques to solve computationally intensive tasks.
 An HPC cluster, or supercomputer, is one which harnesses the **aggregated** power of groups of advanced computing systems.
 These high performance computers are grouped together in a network as a unified system, hence the name cluster.
 HPC clusters provide extremely high computational capabilities, significantly surpasssing that of a general personal computer.

 :::::::: callout